klionsky123/dmk-airflow-etl/README.md

 - `Large vs. Small Data Strategies` resulting in the different approaches for performance.
 - Task-level activation on/off-switches without modifying the overall job
 - Configurable cleanup for the temp structures (staging tables, flat files) via metadata on/off-switches; helpful for debugging and research.
-- Full logging (in addition to Apache Airlfow logging).
+- Full db logging tied to each job execution id.

 ### ETL-Metadata-tables schema